brtrdkeller/Assistance-UNSSC-courses/index.md

-## Digital accessibility Assesment
+## Digital accessibility Assesment fir UNSSC

 Website to follow the UNSSC digital accessibility evaluation.
-You'll find all the documents listing users and technical issues. {: .fs-6 .fw-300 }
+You'll find all the documents listing users and technical issues.